Babyalph/SpearWordlists.py/README.md

 # Features
 - Generates all combinations of input words (with upper/lowercase variants)
 - Adds special characters at word boundaries
-- Generates Passwords between 6-9 Characters
+- Generates Passwords with your choosen lenght
 - New one word Mode wich adds common Strings like "123456" or "qwerty"

 # Example